amazon-riverbgc/TROCAS/MissingDataInventory.md

 - 2019-8-29: **Picarro** files are missing

 ### TR 2
-- 2020-1-18: **Licor** files are missing.
+- 2020-4-18: **Licor** data are less comprehensive, geographically, than EXO Sonde and Picarro.
+Prior to 2020-4-18 these data files were not being read (the directory was not set correctly).
+- **EXO Sonde**
-- 2020-1-18: **EXO Sonde** data are less comprehensive than Picarro, and area coverage varies with parameter.
+  - 2020-4-18: Data are less comprehensive than Picarro, and area coverage varies with parameter.
 Downstream half is largely missing.
+The files under `T2 Underway data/Sonde Transects/Upstream`, with names that reference downstream areas (Santarem, Xingu, Macapa), have dates in early November prior to the first GPS date.
-- 2019-8-29: **EXO Sonde** file `Sonde Transects/Upstream/All Upstream.xlsx` is big; I suspect it may aggregate other Sonde files also found in that directory.
+  - 2019-8-29: File `Sonde Transects/Upstream/All Upstream.xlsx` is big; I suspect it may aggregate other Sonde files also found in that directory.
 In that case, it adds a duplication.
 I've renamed it temporarily, to prevent it being read.
 - 2019-8-29: Two **Picarro** files have corrupted TIME values; they're in the form of 48:49.7, with a single colon, the first part not being a proper hour.
 Will try to read date-time information instead from one of the other time columns, like EPOCH_TIME.
 The files are: `CFIDS2061-20141107-071220Z-DataLog_User.dat` and `CFIDS2061-20141108-093330Z-DataLog_User.dat`

 ### TR 3